arananet/thelistener/readme.md

 # THE LISTENER

 This board allow to capture the serial output from the Amiga to a usb/COM port.
-You can use it along with Diagrom board to diagnose problem on an Amiga motherboard.
+You can use it along with Diagrom rom (http://www.diagrom.com/) to diagnose problem on an Amiga motherboard.

-Just connect it on the Amiga, open a terminal on Windows or MAC with a program like Putty, choose the COMport number and you will able to "LISTEN" what the Diagrom has to say.
+Just connect the board to the Amiga and the usb to your computer, open a terminal on Windows or Linux, etc with a program like Putty, choose the COMport number and you will able to "LISTEN" what the Diagrom has to say.

 The board uses an FTDI 232RL chip.
 This chip does not require any drivers on windows.
 It will be detected a COMport.
 Ex COM3.
-Then on the
-Putty configuration, set: COMport number, 9600 BPS and you are done.
+Then on the Putty configuration, set: COMport number, 9600 BPS, hit connect, then turn on your amiga and you are done.

 # Feedback